BenjaminMickler/sendip/README.md

 port = "PORT"
 ```

-SendIP will look for `/boot/sendip.toml` and `/etc/sendip.toml`.
+SendIP will look for `/boot/sendip.toml`, `/etc/sendip.toml` and `./sendip-[server OR client]` (for testing).
 The name and location of the config file is not configurable.

 Install the systemd service (same for client and server) and enable it.
 ```